Docs » Charts in Splunk Observability Cloud » Chart types in Splunk Observability Cloud

 • List charts: Display multiple data points at each point in time.
 They show recent trends in the data, including up to 100 data points.

-• Single value charts: Show a single value for a data point as it changes over time.
+• Single value charts: Display a single value for a data point as it changes over time.
 In most cases, you use this type of chart to display important metrics as a single number.

-• Heatmap charts: Present a series of squares each representing a single data point of the selected metric.
+• Heatmap charts: Display a series of squares each representing a single data point of the selected metric.
 The color of each square represents the value range of the metric allowing quick identification of values that are higher or lower than desired.

-• Text charts: Text charts let you create a β€œchart” containing descriptive information.
-You can then add this chart to a dashboard to provide an introduction or instructions for other charts in the dashboard.
+• Text charts: Display descriptive textual information.
+Add this chart to a dashboard to provide an introduction or instructions for other charts in the dashboard.

-Graph charts πŸ”—
+Graph charts 🔗

-Graph charts appear as one or more plots of data over time.
 Each metric time series (MTS) in the chart appears as a single plot, and each plot has its own color.
 For example, a series of line plots for AWS MTS might be colored by their AWS availability zone dimension, with red indicating us-east-1, green indicating us-east-2, and purple indicating eu-west-1.

 Graph charts can have one of four forms:

-Line charts πŸ”—
+Line charts 🔗

-Area charts πŸ”—
+Area charts 🔗

-Column charts πŸ”—
+Column charts 🔗

 You can also stack column charts.
 The bars representing each value appear as vertical stacks at the corresponding time value along the x-axis.

-Histogram charts πŸ”—
+Histogram charts 🔗

-List charts πŸ”—
+List charts 🔗

 A list chart can display up to 100 items at a time.

-Sorting list charts πŸ”—
+Sorting list charts 🔗

 The API lets you sort values in list charts by specifying the options.sortBy property in the request to create or update a chart.
 You can sort on one of the dimensions in the MTS for the chart, a data point, the metric name, or the publish() method label argument of the SignalFlow statement that generates the data.
-To choose one of these options, you specify one of the keyword values shown in the following table:
+To choose one of these options, specify one of the keyword values shown in the following table:

 Keyword